dectalk/microdectalk/README.md

 to compile for rpi pico, install the pico SDK and use cmake in the pico folder

 to compile for gameboy advance, install gba-dev from pacman following [this guide](https://devkitpro.org/wiki/Getting_Started) and use make in the gba folder

+note unsupported: if your device isn't on this list, try native anyways, most platforms with a compiler should be able to compile this